showell/elm-py/articles/AboutDict.md

 ![tree](https://showell.github.io/redblack.PNG)

-The key properities of a binary tree are that you can insert, remove, and find elements with O(logN) operations.
-As a consequence, here are the algorithmic complexities of the main operations of
+The key properities of a binary tree (and thus Dict) are that you can insert, remove, and find elements with O(logN) operations.
-Dict:

-- insert: O(logN)
-- get: O(logN)
-- remove: O(logN)

 You may have a couple questions: